Ed7527/100-days-of-code/log.md

 15-June-17

 ***Today's progress***:
-- Updated Cash to version 1.1.2 Buckets previously created will display the name and max cash in the editTexts
+- Updated Cash Buckets to version 1.1.2 Buckets previously created will display the name and max cash in the editTexts

 **Thoughts**
 Cash Buckets is incrementally better.
 Would have like to do a lot more to it, but don't have a lot of time today.
 Also I'd like to get it out to more people so that I can get more feedback on how to make it better.
 Paying for advertising doesn't seem like a great idea considering it's a free app with no ads.

 **Link(s) to work**
 1. [Cash Buckets 1.1.2 on Google Play] (https://play.google.com/store/apps/details?id=com.edwardtorpy.cashbuckets&hl=en)

+### Day 10
+17-June-17

+***Today's progress***:
+- Added class specific methods, Cash Buckets will display a random quote on the edit bucket screen

+**Thoughts**
+I missed a day of coding yesterday, was sick.
+Still not 100% so I worked on something that's relatively easy today.
+Implementing a class method that returns a random quote depending on which class it is.
+Some of the code is repeated from each class but it is only two lines andI don't think it would make sense to create another method.

+**Link(s) to work**
+1. [Cash Buckets public repository] (https://github.com/Ed7527/CashBucketsPublic)